ousnius/nifly/README.md

 # nifly
-C++ NIF library for the GameBryo/NetImmerse File Format.
+C++ NIF library for the Gamebryo/NetImmerse File Format.
+Created with a clean-room design.

 ### Features
-- Reading and writing NIF files (GameBryo/NetImmerse File Format)
+- Reading and writing NIF files (Gamebryo/NetImmerse File Format)
 - Cross platform
 - Lots of helper functions
 - Includes basics often used with 3D meshes